KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 From the passed-in pose and scale, we create the ``model`` matrix, and multiply that with ``CameraConstants::viewProj`` to obtain ``CameraConstants::modelViewProj``, the matrix that transforms the vertices in our unit cube from model space into projection space.
 We apply our ``pipeline``, which contains the shaders and render states.
 We update the two uniform buffers, one containing cameraConstants for the vertex shader, the other containing the normals for the cuboid.
 We assign our vertex and index buffers and draw 36 indices.

-Now moving to the ``RenderLayer()`` method and under the section where we clear the color and depth image views, add the following code:
+Now moving to the ``RenderLayer()`` method and under the section where we clear the color and depth image views, but before the call to end rendering, add the following code:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp